Birth date: August 15, 1938

 Former assistant prosecutor during the Watergate hearings in the 1970s.

-1965-1967 - Special assistant to the assistant Attorney General of the U.S. Department of Justice.
+1965-1967 - Special assistant to the assistant attorney general at the US Department of Justice.

 1967-1994 - Holds various positions at Harvard University Law School, including professor and lecturer.

-August 3, 1994 - Sworn in to the Supreme Court by President Bill Clinton, filling the seat held by former Justice Harry Blackmun.
+August 3, 1994 - Sworn in as an Associate Supreme Court Justice, filling the seat held by former Justice Harry Blackmun.

 June 2004 - Named by Chief Justice William Rehnquist to lead a panel of justices to consider ways to police members of the federal judiciary while allowing them to maintain their traditional level of independence.

-September 2010 - Releases book entitled "Making Our Democracy Work."
+September 2010 - His book, “Making Our Democracy Work,” is published.

 April 26, 2013 - Injures his right shoulder in a fall from his bicycle.
-The injury is diagnosed as a proximal humerus fracture and requires reverse shoulder replacement surgery the following day.
+The injury requires reverse shoulder replacement surgery the following day.

 June 29, 2015 - In the case Glossip v.
 Gross, Breyer raises the question of whether the death penalty is unconstitutional in a 40-page minority dissenting opinion, which Ruth Bader Ginsburg joins.
 The judges vote 5-4 to uphold the use of a controversial drug for lethal injection in executions.

 September 2015 - Breyer’s book, “The Court and the World: American Law and the New Global Realities,” is published.